 Happy Raksha Bandhan!!

 The ritual of Raksha Bandhan begins with a prayer in front of God.
-On this day, sisters tie Rakhi on the wrist of their brothers, put roli and rice on his forehead and pray for his well-being.
+On this day, sisters tie Rakhi on the wrist of their brothers, put roli and rice on his forehead, and pray for his well-being.
 In return, the brother also wishes her a good life ahead and accepts the love with a commitment to stand by his sister through all the good and bad times.
 The brother vows to look after his sister throughout life.
-Exchange of gifts takes place that signifies the physical acceptance of the love, the bond, remembrance of their togetherness and his promise.
+The exchange of gifts takes place that signifies the physical acceptance of the love, the bond, remembrance of their togetherness, and his promise.

-Rakshabandhan has many historic stories linked to it.
+Rakshabandhan has many historical stories linked to it.
 The multicultural aspects of this festival can be learned from history dating back thousands of years.
-Mughal King, Humayun, showed his deference towards the significance of Rakhi.
-He didn’t take actions against the attack of Shershah Suri and went away to save and help the widow Rajput queen of Chittaur, Karnavati, who had sent a rakhi to Humayun.
+Mughal King, Humayun, showed his deference toward the significance of Rakhi.
+He didn’t take action against the attack of Shershah Suri and went away to save and help the widow Rajput queen of Chittaur, Karnavati, who had sent a rakhi to Humayun.

 The tale of Lord Krishna and Draupadi is widely known from the sacred Mahabharata.
 In this story, Lord Krishna came to Draupadi’s rescue by miraculously extending her saree when the Pandavas lost a game of dice, and the Kauravas were attempting to disrobe her.
 This act of divine intervention was a result of Lord Krishna being bound by Draupadi’s sisterly affection.
 Earlier, she had torn a piece of her saree to dress Lord Krishna’s bleeding hand.
 This story underscores that the Rakhi festival isn’t limited to blood relations; it simply requires a genuine gesture to celebrate the spirit of this festival.